10 Things You Didn’t Know About Rotorua!

 4. Rotorua Was Once Home to the Pink and White Terraces—Until They Disappeared

 Rotorua was once home to the Pink and White Terraces—massive silica formations that were considered one of the natural wonders of the world.
 Sadly, they were destroyed in a volcanic eruption in 1886, but the story of their grandeur still fascinates visitors today.
 The terraces were formed by geothermal waters flowing over silica deposits, creating breathtaking formations.
-While you can’t visit them today, you can still learn about their fascinating history and see replicas of the terraces in local museums.
+While you can’t visit them today, learning about these terraces is just one of the 10 things about Rotorua that reveal the region’s fascinating geothermal history.
 The mystery of their disappearance makes Rotorua’s landscape feel even more magical.

 Pink and White Terrace by Charles Blomfield, 1884, two years before Tarawera erupted.
 Image credit: Te Papa Museum collections